Skip to main content

 • User manual: KitchenAid KSGS530SBE

-The KitchenAid KSGS530SBE 30-inch gas range stands out with its powerful two-in-one center burner design, which accommodates both large pots and griddle cooking.
-Its 63K total BTU output across five burners makes it KitchenAid’s most powerful 30-inch range, while Rapid Boil speeds up meal prep.
+The KitchenAid KSGS530SBE 30-inch gas range stands out for its powerful two-in-one center burner, which accommodates both large pots and griddle cooking.
+It's 63K total BTU output across five burners makes it KitchenAid’s most powerful 30-inch range, while Rapid Boil speeds up meal prep.

-The KSGS530SBE caters to serious home cooks with a suite of advanced convection modes and specialty settings such as Air Fry, Fresh Pizza Mode, Slow Cook, Air Roast, and Steam Bake—our favorite of the oven options.
+The KSGS530SBE caters to serious home cooks with a suite of advanced convection modes and specialty settings, including Air Fry, Fresh Pizza Mode, Slow Cook, Air Roast, and Steam Bake—our favorite oven option.
 The included Steam Bake tray enables users to add moisture for bakery-quality baking.
 This is a feature we wish more ranges offered.

-Smart connectivity via the KitchenAid app, and voice control through Alexa or Google Assistant, allows for users to remotely preheat, proof, bake, roast, and store favorite recipes.
+Smart connectivity via the KitchenAid app and voice control through Alexa or Google Assistant allow users to remotely preheat, proof, bake, roast, and store favorite recipes.

 Aesthetically, the KitchenAid KSGS530SBE is designed for personalization with premium finishes in Juniper (deep green), Black Ore, and stainless steel ($200 cheaper), along with optional hardware in Black Ore, stainless steel, brass, or bronze.